MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/quickstart-run-r-code.md

 ---
 # Run R code in Microsoft R

-**Applies to: Microsoft R Client, Microsoft R Server**
+**Applies to: Microsoft R Client, Machine Learning Server**

 ## Objective

-Learn how to predict flight delays in R locally using R Client or R Server.
+Learn how to predict flight delays in R locally using R Client or Machine Learning Server.
 The example in this article uses historical on-time performance and weather data to predict whether the arrival of a scheduled passenger flight is delayed by more than 15 minutes.
 We approach this problem as a classification problem, predicting two classes -- whether the flight is delayed or on-time.

 In machine learning and statistics, classification is the task of identifying the class or category to which an observation belongs based on a training dataset containing observations with known categories.
 Classification is generally a supervised learning problem.
 This quick start is a binary classification task with two classes.